robfairh/arfc.github.io/manual/expectations.md

   responsibility as well.
 - **Ask questions:** in talks, in meetings, and any time there is an opportunity.
-- **Be resourceful:** toward your independence as a researcher.
-You should actively explore the literature in your field, seek out solutions to your challenges, study independently in order to fill gaps in your own knowledge, and take the initiative to _try things out_ when you're curious to see what happens.
-- **Prioritize research:** by dedicating time and attention to it as you would a job.
-In many ways, this is a job.
-- **Have a plan:** It is your responsibility to work with Katy to identify a research topic, identify research milestones and goals, plan your timeline toward progress, plan for conference submissions, prepare for manuscript submissions, prepare for your thesis proposals and defenses, etc. Get a calendar, consider a task manager, create a GANTT chart... whatever works for you.
-If at some point it seems like you don't have a plan, I will suggest all of these things.
-- **Be on time:** to meetings, because to do otherwise signals disrespect to your colleagues.
-Consistent lateness will not be tolerated.
-- **Attend group meetings:** these will take place as often as once a week and graduate students are expected to attend and regularly present their work within these meetings.
-- **Submit weekly reports:** these brief updates should note your completed progress, insights you've gained from reading, tables and charts you may have created, your plans for next week, any challenges to your progress, and anything else Katy should know to interpret your progress.
-- **Collaborate:** with other members of the group.
-Group members should strive to work collaboratively with one another toward the [mission](/manual/mission) rather than in competition.
-- **Graduate promptly:** I expect MS students to take two years and PhD students to take less than five years to complete all requirements and thesis defenses.
-  Of course there may be exceptions, but extenuating circumstances should be communicated well in advance.
-My role includes helping you to formulate a feasible thesis project.
-Yours, in turn, includes meeting the goals of that project or communicating when those deadlines are infeasible.

 The following are not explicitly required, but are strongly encouraged.